Kava-Labs/go-tools/auction-alerts/README.md

 ## DynamoDB Setup

-1. Create a new DynamoDB table with the primary parition key set to `RpcEndpoint`.
+1. Create a new DynamoDB table with the primary parition key set to `Service` and sort key to `RpcEndpoint`.

 The latest alert time is persisted in DynamoDB which is used by `ALERT_FREQUENCY` below.
 This will only alert at most once in the given alert frequency period.
 For example, `ALERT_FREQUENCY=8h` would at most send 1 Slack message every 8 hours.

-Alert times are saved per RPC URL, meaning that different networks can have their own separate alerts.
+Alert times are saved per service and per RPC URL, meaning that different networks can have their own separate alerts in the same DynamoDB table.
+Other alert services may also use the same table.

 ## Setup